Mission Statement of the 4G Watchman

 Granted, while the tech media is maintaining that 4G LTE will remain robust for a long time to come (this CNET article explains it best), their technical analysis ignores the human factor.

-I'm assuming that some cellular carriers will find reasons to deliberately slow 4G LTE down, if only to make 5G seem faster BY COMPARISON.
+I'm assuming that some cellular carriers will find reasons to deliberately slow 4G LTE down, if only to make their 5G seem faster BY COMPARISON.
 And I mean sooner rather than later.
 That would be unfortunate for customers who will still be paying on 4G phones they are buying now, many locked into 24-30 months contracts with carriers or manufacturers.
 That, my friends, is the mindset which inspired and fuels this long term project.

 Hey, the cellular carriers need to know that someone is paying attention, shining a light on 4G LTE performance, for the good of the 4G LTE device owners like myself.